 The main purpose of a digital certificate is to reliably assign information about the subject, i. e., the owner, of a public key.
-The owner may be identified by its name or email address in case of a person, or by its network name (DNS name) or IP address of a server.
-Additional information encodes usage information about the public key respectively the digital certificate, as validity period, and allowed key usages as user authentication or email encryption.
+The owner may be identified by its name, or email address in case of a person, or by its network name (DNS name), or IP address of a server.
+Additional information encodes usage information about the public key respectively the digital certificate, as validity period, and allowed key usages as user authentication, or email encryption.
 For device certificates, it is possible to encode the device manufacturer, the device model, and the serial number within a device certificate.

-The most commonly used certificate format is ISO X.509 [9].
-Figure 1 shows the format and some examplary fields.
+The most commonly used certificate format is ISO X.509 [12].
+Figure 1 shows the format, and some exemplary fields.
 The main purpose of a digital certificate is to bind a public key (Subject Public Key Info) of an entity to the name of the entity (Subject).
 Additional information as the validity period, the issuer, and usage restrictions can be included as well.
+X.509 certificates also support extensions, so that specific information can be included in addition.

 When a digital certificate of a subject is validated by a communication peer, it is verified that the certificate has a valid digital signature of a trusted certification authority.
-It is furthermore verified that the entries of the certificate match the intended usage.
+It is furthermore verified that the entries of the certificate match the intended usage, and that the certificate has not yet expired.
 It may also be verified whether the certificate has been revoked.
-A revocation check may verify whether a given certificate is included in a certificate revocation list (CRL), or an online revocation status check may be performed using the open certificate status protocol (OCSP) [12].
-In either case, at least partial online access to a PKI entity that is issuing certificates and providing revocation information is needed at least from one component in an automation network or cell.
+A revocation check, see also subsection II-D below, may verify whether a given certificate is included in a certificate revocation list (CRL), or an online revocation status check may be performed using the open certificate status protocol (OCSP) [15].
+In either case, at least partial online access to a PKI entity that is issuing certificates, and providing revocation information is needed at least from one component in an automation network, or cell.
 This component may further distribute the information within the automation cell.